johnchaffee/twilio-widget-websockets/README.md

 6. Create [Event Streams](https://www.twilio.com/docs/events) webhook for incoming and outgoing messages.
 You'll need to point it to the ngrok and/or heroku url above.

+*NOTE: There is a bug in Event Streams where it won't send inbound webhooks unless you configure a default incoming webhook for your Twilio Phone Number in Twilio Console > Phone Numbers > Manage > Active Numbers > PHONE_NUMBER.
+On the bottom of the page in the Messaging section where it says A MESSAGE COMES IN, select Webhook from the popup and enter a URL.
+The URL does not have to be your actual ngrok endpoint, just any valid URL.
+I entered `https://example.com` and that fixed the problem.
+We need to inform the Event Streams team about this bug...*

 Create a sink endpoint:

 ```